cdli-gh/annodoc/index.md

 2(u)	NU	numod
 3-kam[-ø]	NU.GEN.COP-3-SG.ABS	flat

+At the moment, we go with option (A), but use `date` as a dependency to be able to retrieve all examples for future revisions.
+TODO: apply consistently.

 For the month, the situation is similar, and we need to decide the relationship between the iti and MN.
 For the year, the situation is more complicated, because not only we need to decide the case of ‘mu’, but also the relationship between ‘mu’ and the clause followed.
-We also need to decide whether MU and ITI are in conj relationship.
+We also need to decide whether MU and ITI are in `conj` relationship.
+(At the moment, they are internally connected by `LOC`, as it refers to a month *in* or *of* a particular year.
+This is semantically motivated, but it has no morphological basis.)

 There is another structure of temporal indication, iti X (-ta), u4 NU (-kam) zal-la-’a  After the NUth day passed from the month (obl phrase) iti X (-ta), u4 NU-am3 zal-la-’a, in this case, we ignore the copula, we define NU-am3 as NU, not V.

 ### Dependency syntax: Other uses of the copula